 Technologies for the big green revolution

-As you may have guessed, I am talking about agriculture.
+As you may have guessed, when referring to green revolution, I am talking about agriculture.
 Being the oldest profession of all times, farming will always occupy a special place in our history.
 Thanks to our ancestors who discovered that wild grains are edible and started to collect one hundred fifty thousand years ago, today the food industry is one of the largest sectors of the global economy.
 Thanks to our Peruvian ancestors who started to domesticate cotton around five thousand four hundred years ago, today the fashion industry plays a significant role in the global economy as well.
 So, whether we are talking about discoveries made thousands of years ago, or more recent, each of them played a crucial role in our evolution.

 Nowadays, according to a McKinsey report, food and agribusinesses form a five trillion global dollar industry and will not be stopping anytime soon.
 Why?
 The answer is simple – technology.